Do you fancy learning some interesting facts about Ecuador?

 Ecuador claimed its Independence from Spain on May 24th, 1822.
 In 2008, Ecuador became one of the first countries to recognize nature as an entity with its own rights.

-Learn more from these books about Ecuador to get even more insight into the country and it’s people.
+Learn more from these books about South America to get even more insight into Ecuador and it’s people.

 📌 Like this article?
 Pin it…